Baggage handlers at Gatwick Airport call off strike action after new pay offer | LBC

 The union has said the workers were among the lowest paid at the West Sussex airport, earning "just above the minimum wage".

-Meanwhile, ICTS made a profit before tax of £6.1 million in 2024, a 46.9% increase compared to the previous year, according to the union.
+Meanwhile, ICTS made a profit before tax of £6.1 million in 2024, a 46.9 per cent increase compared to the previous year, according to the union.

 A spokesperson for Gatwick Airport said on X that they were "pleased" the action had been called off and are looking forward to welcoming passengers "as normal" over the coming days.